Fouty7/ci_project/README.md

-This is a quick demo of a CI pipeline
+A quick demo of a CI pipeline